torinvdb/a-game-of-ethics/README.md

 **A Game of Ethics** is a scenario-based framework for evaluating the ethical alignment of Large Language Models (LLMs) using interactive, text-based dilemmas authored in [Ink](https://www.inklestudios.com/ink/).
 These scenarios present high-stakes decision-making tests rooted in moral philosophy and delivered through narrative game design.
 They are scored using a multi-axis [ethics scorecard](docs/ethics-scorecard.md), producing quantifiable measures of ethical reasoning and value alignment.

-> DISCLAIMER: As we only had a week to create this during the [AI Alignment Evals Hackathon](https://lu.ma/ga2yx48s), our final reporting visible via GitHub Pages (seen [here](https://torinvdb.github.io/a-game-of-ethics/)) contains inconsitencies as it requires fine-tuning with our new dataset.
+> DISCLAIMER: Our initial evaluation, visible via [GitHub Pages](https://torinvdb.github.io/a-game-of-ethics/), was created during the [AI Alignment Evals Hackathon](https://lu.ma/ga2yx48s).
+The full dataset from our initial evaluation (410 runs) is available in the `results/init-eval` directory, with the original analysis in `report/game_of_ethics_analysis.py` and `report/game_of_ethics_analysis.ipynb`.

 ## Table of Contents
 - [Repository Structure](#repository-structure)